Working and Business > Teaching in Korea

 Apostille Requirement

-Government announcement: (Click on Notice then on Conversation teacher(E-2) related system improvement notice.
+Government announcement: (May need to go through Explorer, www.hikorea.go.kr/Click on Notice then on Conversation teacher(E-2) related system improvement notice.

-If a teaching applicant is an American citizen her/his criminal background check may also be required to have an apostille.
+If a teaching applicant is an American citizen her/his criminal background check may also require an apostille.

 The process is a relatively simple one in that it is not necessary to have a legal expert’s help.
 Some private companies offer to speed up the process for a fee (regular process generally takes only a few days and many departments offer an expedited option).
 Costs generally work out to the equivalent of 10,000 and 40,000 won per document.
 Each country has a designated authority competent to issue apostilles.